 Employment related shares

-Many companies, particularly subsidiaries or branches of US corporations, also operate Employee Share Purchase Plans (ESPPS).
+Many companies, particularly subsidiaries or branches of US corporations, operate Employee Share Purchase Plans (ESPPS).
 It is an unapporved share scheme.

 An ESPP is a way for you to purchase shares in your company through payroll deductions, sometimes at a discounted price.
 Once you have enrolled in the plan, your company will collect your payroll contributions to purchase shares on a specific date.